xiangjunn/tp/docs/DeveloperGuide.md

 * Alternative implementation 2 (current choice): Creates new `Contact` and `Event` objects with link to each other and making them immutable.
   * Pros: Less likely to have bugs.
 Works well with other commands like `undo` and `redo` because any changes in the link will create new objects of `Contact` and `Event`, hence making it easier to store history of the contacts and events.
-  * Cons: May have performance issues in terms of memory usage because other commands like `EDelete` and `CEdit` may result in change in link relationship, resulting in the creation of new `Contact` or `Event` objects.
+  * Cons: May have performance issues in terms of memory usage because other commands like `EDeleteCommand` and `CEditCommand` may result in change in link relationship, resulting in the creation of new `Contact` or `Event` objects.